-Supply chains and value webs has been added to your bookmarks.
+Supply chains and value webs has been saved

 Supply chains are increasingly becoming value webs that span and connect whole ecosystems of suppliers and collaborators; properly activated, they can play a critical role in reshaping business strategy and delivering superior results.